Mahin-Rajput/Blog_API_withauth/readme.md

 Copy
 npm install
 Set up environment variables:
-Create a .env file in the root directory and add the following variables:
+Create a .env file in the root directory and add the following:

 env
 Copy